Nigo: Musical and entertainment background

+Nigo's first involvement with music was playing in punk cover band Tokyo Sex Pistols while at university, alongside fellow fashion figures Hiroshi Fujiwara, Jun Takahashi and Hikaru Iwanaga.
+Nigo collaborated with James Lavelle, creating a compilation called A Bathing Ape vs Mo Wax, which was released in Japan in 1997.
+He would go on to join forces with Lavelle's project, U.N.K.L.E., and Scratch Perverts, to release the single Ape Shall Never Kill Ape, in 1998.
+The following year saw the Japanese release of Nigo's debut album, Ape Sounds, on which he showcased a blend of trip-hop, dub, indie rock, and psychedelic pop.
+The album featured contributions from Ben Lee, Money Mark, Shawn Lee and Cornelius.
+It was released internationally by Mo Wax in 2000.
+Nigo subsequently released a number of non-album singles, which included collaborations with Rakim and Flavor Flav, as well as compilations Ape Sounds Remix, (B)APE Sounds, and Return of the Ape Sounds.

+Soon after the establishment of Billionaire Boys Club, Nigo formed rap group Teriyaki Boyz alongside Ilmari, Ryo-Z, Verbal, and Wise.
+The group released the albums Beef or Chicken in 2005 and Serious Japanese in 2009, respectively.

 Nigo has been associated with popular rap and hip hop artists such as Kanye West and Pharrell Williams.
-He is the DJ of the Japanese hip hop group Teriyaki Boyz and is also owner of Bape Sounds record label.
+He is the DJ of Teriyaki Boyz and is also owner of Bape Sounds record label.
 He also has an MTV Japan show which he created called Nigoldeneye.

-Together with BiS manager Watanabe Junnosuke, Nigo is the producer and manager for the female pop group Billie Idle.
+Together with BiS manager Watanabe Junnosuke, Nigo was the producer and manager for the female pop group Billie Idle.
 His involvement with the group began in 2014, when he directed a music video for BiS' song "Nerve", and after the group disbanded, Nigo and Watanabe offered BiS members First Summer Uika and Hirano Nozomi the chance to join their new project, Billie Idle.
-The group debuted in 2014 with the album "Idle Gossip", for which Nigo is the executive producer.
+The group debuted in 2014 with the album Idle Gossip, for which Nigo is the executive producer.
+Billie Idle would go on to release a further four albums before disbanding in 2019.